ziz5090/project1/part1.md

 1. Select an application and write a short proposal.

-1. Meet with a course staff member to get feedback on your proposal: [Signup Link](https://calendar.google.com/calendar/selfsched?sstoken=UU43X2NkLTFneDNifGRlZmF1bHR8NmZmOTM3Mjc4ZmI4OTgzODFkMzcwZjM3YTBhOTA0YmE)
+1. Meet with a course staff member as a team to get feedback on your proposal: [Signup Link](https://calendar.google.com/calendar/selfsched?sstoken=UU43X2NkLTFneDNifGRlZmF1bHR8NmZmOTM3Mjc4ZmI4OTgzODFkMzcwZjM3YTBhOTA0YmE)

 1. Revise your proposal, and create the entity-relationship diagram and schema for the database.